 You’re the master of dark humor and love standing out with your unconventional style.
 Your perfect costume?
 A modern twist on Wednesday Addams’ gothic look.
 You’ll own Halloween with your unapologetically eerie vibe. 🖤🕸️

-Basic Page Format
+Basic IEEE Page Format

 - Title Page